Northwest Trek – Wild Drive Tours & Wild Walk

 (If you have a Northwest Trek membership, the membership will be extended for however long they are closed – if it’s 3 months, then it will be extended 3 months, etc. This is a separate activity that is not included with membership, but they do give members a $10 discount per vehicle.
 Contact Northwest Trek for more information & questions about the extended membership.
 See more details on their Facebook page here).

-We heard from reader Terese who visited this weekend & here’s what she had to say:
+We heard from reader Terese who visited in May & here’s what she had to say:

 It was pricey but we figured it was a great way to continue to support the zoo that we love so much.
 We just got back from the experience and loved it!
 You feel a ton closer to the animals in your car!